mautic/developer-documentation-new/docs/rest_api/forms.rst

      - Deactivation date and time for the Form
    * - ``fields``
      - associative array
-     - Associative array of Form fields.
-The keys must correspond to the field aliases described in the :ref:`Form field properties <get Form field properties>`
+     - Associative array of Form Fields.
+The keys must correspond to the field aliases described in the :ref:`Form Field properties <get Form Field properties>`
    * - ``actions``
      - associative array
      - Associative array of Form actions.
 The keys must correspond to the action aliases described in the :ref:`Form action properties <get Form action properties>`